You are tasked with implementing a type system for a toy programming language. This language supports:

 def __init__(self, node_type: Union[str, List['Node']])

-node_type is a string: represents a primitive or generic type
+node_type is a string: represents a primitive or generic typenode_type is a list: represents a tuple containing child nodesKey Methods:

 Constructor: